ArcticaProject/lightdm-remote-session-freerdp2/README.md

 with your RDP servers' host keys.
 Otherwise, logins will fail.

+Alternatively, add the /cert-ignore option to the set of FREERDP2_OPTIONS in /etc/default/lightdm-remote-session-freerdp2.

 ## Limitations / Known Issues

   * Sound not working, yet